PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/selection_and_iteration.md

 (selection)=
 ## Selection

-Selection statements conditonally changes the control flow.
+Selection statements conditonally change the control flow.

 A decison is made to follow one of two possible flows, depending on whether a condition is found to be true or false at the time of checking.

-In C++ the selections statements are the [if](if)-statement and the [switch](switch)-statement
+In C++ the selections statements are the [if](if)-statement and the [switch](switch)-statement.

 (iteration)=
 ## Iteration

+Computer programmes often repeat the same execution of the same lines of code - Iteration statements instruct the computer to repeat the same statements a finite number of times, or until a testable condition changes.

+Iterations statements in C++ are the [for](for)-statement, the [while](while)-statement, the do-while-statement, and the range-for statement.

+For-statements repeat a code-block a finite number of times in most programming languages.
+In C++ the for-statement has additional flexibility and is preferred

+While-statements repeat the code-block until a testable condition changes.

+Do-while-statements differ from while-statements by always executing the code-block once before testing the iteration condition for the first time.

+Range-for statements repeat the code-block once for each element in an array - a simpler version of the for-statement.

+Its usually best to use a for loop – even if you want it to run forever – shown later on.
+If you know how many iterations are required, use a for loop.
+If you want it to possibly keep running still use a for loop – it cannot be set up without a condition.

-As an example of iteration, consider the first program ever to run on a stored-program computer (the EDSAC).
+The first program ever to run on a stored-program computer (the EDSAC), included iteration.

-It was written and run by David Wheeler in the computer laboratory in Cambridge University, England, on May 6, 1949, to calculate and print a simple list of squares like this:
+Written and David Wheeler in the run in the computer laboratory at Cambridge University, England, on May 6, 1949, to calculate and print a simple list of squares like this:

 `````{example-start}
 :label: examplep1
 :class: dropdown
 `````
+This is the c++ equivalent of  Wheeler's programme.
 ````{code-cell} c++
 :tags: [remove-output]
 #include <iostream>